Financial Economics BSc (Hons)Study level: Undergraduate

 In the past, our students have had the opportunity to visit universities in China and Malaysia to study alongside students, see how finance is taught internationally, appreciate the issues in different countries and broaden their perspectives.

-Closer to home, you may have the opportunity to participate in European field trips2 which, in the past, have included the annual Tax Week initiative or the annual Audit Week, both of which are conducted in collaboration with European universities, and see students work collaboratively on related projects.
+Closer to home, you may have the opportunity to participate in European field trips2 which, in the past, have included events such as the annual Tax Week initiative or the annual Audit Week, both of which were conducted in collaboration with European universities, and saw students work collaboratively on related projects.

 My research background is in the economics of healthcare and I am passionate about applying research to contemporary global challenges.
 In my teaching, I embed research findings into economic concepts, which helps to stimulate a continuous learning process beyond the classroom.
 Learners begin to view their environments with an economic lens and become economic advisors, seeing the real impact of economic decisions in the world around them.